ndsurgenor/east-street/README.md

 #### Milestone 5 - Additional Coding
 - 5.1 - User Story: as a Site Admin I want to prevent bookings being made for unavailable dates/times so that bookings are not made when the restaurant is closed
+- 5.2 - User Story: as a Site User I want to have on-screen confirmation during the authorisation/booking process so that I know my input has been recorded correctly
-- 5.2 - Dev Goal: set up 404, 403 and 500 pages to correctly handle access/server issues when the site is in use
+- 5.3 - Dev Goal: set up 404, 403 and 500 pages to correctly handle access/server issues when the site is in use

 ## Scope